In this method you use a black ink stone rubbed

 cloth.
 Rub carbon paper firmly and evenly over tang apply scratch tape (Wide) to tang, smooth out wrinkles.
 Remove tape and apply to plain white piece of paper.

-also be used.
+We no longer provide pressure-sensitive paper.
 This paper is very costly so we ask if you please provide us

-with digital images first.
-(Just
+with digital images.

 You can use a camera and photograph the NAKAGO